 Examples

-to create a gt table. format the num
+create a simple gt table.
+With fmt_integer()

 option).